 Make sure to use only organic, culinary lavender flowers in this recipe.
 You don’t want to use flowers that have been treated with pesticides.
 Luckily, they’re easy to find on Amazon.

 I love to give little bottles of cocktail lavender to my friends and family at Christmas as stocking stuffers.
 It only takes a tiny bottle to last till next year!

 And for more inspiration, follow me on INSTAGRAM @shekeepsalovelyhome, on PINTEREST and FACEBOOK!
 And if you ever make any of my tasty drinks or treats, take a picture and tag me.
 I want to see!

 - ½ cup organic, food-grade lavender

-Remove the jar, and squeeze your liqueur out of the flowers with cheese cloth.
+- Remove the jar, and squeeze your spirit out of the flowers with cheese cloth.
 It will be a pretty golden brown color.
 If you want it to add a lavender hue to your drinks, add a few drops of natural purple food dye and mix.

 I’m wondering if the purple food dye stains tongue, teeth, lips when using it in a drink?
 And if a drop should fall on clothing is it stained, too.